WHAT WE DO:

 In the Bay Area, it is popular to advertise movement classes as “accessible” or for “all bodies” without doing the work necessary to be available for people with disabilities.
 Disabled people are used in visual marketing to show that a class is “for everyone,” but when we go to these classes we find that the abled people leading them have little to no knowledge of access, thinking that offering seated options inherently makes a class universally accessible.
 It is common to find the slogan, “for all bodies” in an advertisement with the words, “unfortunately, the space is not fragrance free or wheelchair accessible” in small lettering at the bottom of the flyer.

-Centers using a Disability Rights’ framework and “adaptable models” use singular ideas of access and accommodate few disabilities (typically wheelchair users, people that are deaf/hard of hearing, people that are blind/low vision, or seniors that have become disabled with age—we are not advocating to remove these centers, which many disabled people value, or to reduce these services), those of us that are not able to “adapt” and produce like abled people are left behind.
-Adaptable movement centers commonly use abled teachers, which can be helpful if we need able-bodied support.
-There are also typically more abled teachers available because there are almost no accessible body movement trainings.
-Nonetheless, using abled teachers for convenience sake contributes to an ableist paradigm that pathologizes disabled people as permanent students without the capacity to lead.
-Instead of using abled teachers because they are readily available, why not support disabled teachers in getting training and use abled assistants if needed?
+Centers using a Disability Rights’ framework and “adaptable models” use singular ideas of access and accommodate few disabilities (typically wheelchair users, people that are Deaf/hard of hearing, people that are Blind/low vision, or seniors that have become disabled with age—we are not advocating to remove these centers, which many disabled people value, or to reduce these services), those of us that are not able to “adapt” and produce like abled people are left behind.
+Adaptable movement centers commonly use abled teachers, with the idea that it is necessary to have abled teachers for able-bodied support.
+This concept ignores that there are hundreds of different types of disabilities and not all of them involve physical limitations, thus there are many able-bodied people with disabilities who could offer the support needed.

-Because of the widely accepted exclusion of persons with disabilities in mainstream group movement and healing spaces, we are routinely expected to access these services as “patients” in the medical sector.
+Because of the widely accepted exclusion of persons with disabilities in mainstream group movement, dance, and healing spaces, we are routinely expected to access these services as “patients” in the medical sector.
 But, with one in four disabled persons living in poverty in the United States, with significantly higher statistics for disabled People of Color, lack of access to high-cost holistic care (typically only offered outside of insurance coverage) is an everyday reality.
 When we combine the transphobia, misogyny, racism, fatphobia, and overt ableism pervasive in medical care with this lack of economic access, we find that those of us living in the margins are forced to accept low-quality health services, if we can access them at all.